Giro di Sardegna

-Giro di Sardegna (Tour of Sardinia) was a stage road bicycle race held on the island of Sardinia, an Italian region.
+Giro di Sardegna (Tour of Sardinia) is a stage road bicycle race held on the island of Sardinia, an Italian region.
 It was rated 2.1 on the UCI Europe Tour.
-The race returned in 2009 after 11 years, but only lasted a further three editions before being cancelled due to budgetary problems in 2012.
+The race returned in 2009 after eleven years, but only lasted a further three editions before being cancelled due to budgetary problems in 2012.
+The race was revived in the autumn of 2025 and there was a thirtieth edition in February 2026.